Zuikyo/ZIKRouter/README.md

 </details>

-Now your can get and show `NoteEditorViewController` with router.
+Now you can get and show `NoteEditorViewController` with router.

 ### View Router